xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-Starting with MonoTouch 7.0 a new and improved protocol
+Starting with Xamarin.iOS 7.0 a new and improved protocol
 binding functionality has been incorporated.
 Any definition
 that contains the `[Protocol]` attribute will actually generate
 three supporting classes that vastly improve the way that you